julien-baeriswyl-heigvd/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 In my reverse proxy image, I changed my `apache2-foreground`, in order to generate route ids on the fly, when each member is added to balancer configuration.

 Of course base options like `Header` and `ProxySet` have been added directly in `balancer-static.conf`.

+On the other hand, a script called `apachetools.sh` has been added to reverse proxy image, in order to change apache configuration more easily.

+`manager.sh` script has been extended to test balancer, with help of batches of requests.